ksadangrit/thailand_domestic_tourism/README.md

 ### Recommendations
 1. The Ministry of Tourism and Sports should continue to elevate the tourism supply and sustainable standards for popular provinces such as Bangkok, Chonburi and Chiang Mai.
 2. The Ministry should also consider a campaign or advertisement of provinces that are only popular among Thai tourists to be more appealing towards foreigners as foreign tourists tend to spend more money while traveling in Thailand.
 The provinces with high number of Thai tourists seems to not generate that much revenue so it is important to make sure that there are fun activities or interesting things to do in those provinces.
-3. The Ministry shouls continue to ensure that Thailand has the capacity to handle high volumes of tourists during popular months (October to February).
+3. The Ministry should continue to ensure that Thailand has the capacity to handle high volumes of tourists during popular months (October to February).